ushahidi/SMSSync/BUILDING.md

 ## Release Build

-To make a release make sure you have `gradle.properties` in the root of the `app` module with the following content.
+To make a release make sure you have `gradle.properties` in the root of `smssync` folder with the following content.

 **gradle.properties**